zebuhead/devmeetings/unit-testing/README.md

 Creating Your First Test
 ---
-In Jest, a single test is a call the `test()` function.
+In Jest, a single test is a call to the `test()` function.
 The `test()` function takes 2 parameters - the test description as a string and a callback function.
-The documentation uses "arrow" functions for the callback.
+(The documentation uses "arrow" functions for the callback)

-In the callback should be a conditions that are being tested.
+The conditions that are being tested are in the callback.
 The callback in it's simplest form contains `expect(x).toBe(value)`.

 In your project directory create a new file with the name `main.test.js`.
 (This file name is arbitrary and could be anything)